 The man who tragically lost his life in this South Carolina workplace accident may have family members who are left without a necessary source of income.
 As such, this man's family may be eligible for benefits through the employer's workers' compensation policy.
 The two injured employees may also be eligible for benefits under this same policy.
 The amount of compensation an employee (or family member) is eligible for will depend upon the severity of the injuries and how long it will take for an injured employee to recover.

 Because there are so many important factors to consider following a workplace accident, and because the workers' compensation process can be confusing, anyone potentially eligible for benefits should seek guidance from a legal professional with the necessary knowledge and tools to help injured individuals overcome a difficult situation.

 Contact Montlick & Associates, Attorneys at Law Today to Schedule Your Free Consultation

 If a workplace accident has left you or a loved one injured, it is important that you consider speaking with a Georgia Personal Injury and Workers' Compensation Attorney as soon as possible.
 Workplace injuries can leave you with excessive medical bills, lost income, and an uncertain future as to whether you can work again.
-At Montlick & Associates, Attorneys at Law, our firm has more than thirty-two years of experience helping injured individuals from all over Georgia.
+At Montlick & Associates, Attorneys at Law, our firm has more than 35 years of experience helping injured individuals from all over Georgia.

 If you would like to discuss your or a loved one's personal injuries with one of our Georgia Personal Injury and Workers' Compensation Attorney, contact Montlick & Associates, Attorneys at Law today by calling (800) LAW-NEED (529-6333) to schedule your free consultation.
 You may also visit us online at www.montlick.com to complete a Free Case Evaluation Form, and you may also participate in a 24-hour Live Online Chat.